D067659/tpmc_documentation/user_guide/user_guide.md

 #### Delete

 In the editing mode you can also delete existing Functions.
+Please note that once an Function is deleted all the APIs that belong to the Function are deleted as well.

 *Click the "Edit existing Functions" button.*